 - Multi-day tickets thankfully do not have tiers at all, so you are eligible to book any day on the calendar with them.

 - Multi-day tickets expire 13 days after first use.
 This makes them great for a multi-day vacation for out-of-towners.
-Locals who can bunch up several single day visits in a two week window might find some value as well, although usually the SoCal ticket specials (when offered) are better for anyone who lives nearby.
+Locals who can bunch up several single day visits in a two week window might find some value as well, although usually the SoCal/California resident ticket specials (when offered) are better for anyone who lives nearby.

 - Park hopper tickets and single-park-per-day tickets each have their own separate reservation availability calendar, regardless of the number of days you purchase on these tickets.
 Make sure you are checking the reservation calendar that matches the ticket type you intend to buy.
 The single-park-per-day reservation calendar usually fills up first.
 If you are booking more last minute, paying extra for park hopper will likely open up more days on the reservation calendar to you.